Shiva (1989 Telugu film): Influence on film personalities

-Siva, which attained cult status in Telugu cinema, is one of the first Telugu films produced after the migration of Telugu film industry from Madras to Hyderabad to feature characters speaking the Telangana dialect.
-The film made Nagarjuna a superstar in Telugu cinema; it changed his career, and earned him a reputation for encouraging new directors.
-Nagarjuna considered Siva a milestone in his personal life as well since he and Amala, who were in a relationship during the film's shoot, decided to marry after its completion.
+Shiva, which attained cult status in Indian cinema, is one of the first Telugu films produced after the migration of Telugu film industry from Madras to Hyderabad to feature characters speaking the Telangana dialect.
+The film made Nagarjuna a superstar across India, it changed his career and earned him a reputation for encouraging new directors.

+Shiva is widely regarded as the trendsetter of Telugu Cinema both in terms of box office performance across languages and technical brilliance and has inspired many directors like SS Rajamouli, Puri Jagannadh, Sandeep Reddy Vanga, Ashutosh Gowariker, V.V.
+Vinayak, Sekhar Kammula, Anurag Kashyap, Madhur Bhandarkar, Sriram Raghavan etc. Audience and filmmakers often credit Shiva for changing the course of Indian Cinema forever.
+Shiva is also one of the very few films in India that is widely being discussed even after three and a half decades of its release.

+Ashutosh Gowariker said Shiva had a "punch in the gut" impact that left a lasting impression and noted that the film was filled with an electrifying energy.
+He was particularly mesmerized by the opening and the famous bicycle chain scene, and he found actor Nagarjuna's performance magnetic.
+Gowariker noted that the film made him curious about how Varma created such a powerful screen presence.

-According to filmmaker V. V. Vinayak and writer Pulagam Chinnarayana, Siva divided Telugu cinema into two eras: before and after the film.
-With Siva, Varma was credited with the introduction of steadicams and new sound recording techniques in Telugu films.
+Many filmmakers and writers like V. V. Vinayak and Pulagam Chinnarayana have credited Shiva for raising the bar of Telugu Cinema as before and after Shiva.
+With Shiva, Varma was credited with the introduction of steadicams and new sound recording techniques in Indian Cinema.
 Within a year of the film's release, more than ten steadicams were imported into India.
-Siva attracted the young audience during its theatrical run, and its success encouraged filmmakers to explore a variety of themes and make experimental Telugu films.
+Shiva attracted audience from all age groups during its theatrical run, and its success encouraged filmmakers to explore a variety of themes and make experimental films.

+Mani Ratnam has praised the film, calling it an "amazing first film" for director Ram Gopal Varma.
+He highlighted Varma's command over the craft and mastery of cinema's language, noting a particular envy for the director's "economy of shots".
+Ratnam's comments were part of the film's re-release celebrations, highlighting its groundbreaking nature.